-If you’re a minimalist hiker or a fast thru-hiker, you’ll probably want a lighter pack.
+You’ll probably want a lighter pack if you’re a minimalist hiker or a fast thru-hiker.
 My personal preference is a blend.
 I like the versatility of a big backpack like the Atmos, but I also have a lightweight bag for objectives for only a few days.

 Shop For The Osprey Atmos